 Nor will it interfere in any way with the settlers, as there is not land within the boundaries named fit for settlement… the quantity of land within the proposed limits which can be used for agricultural purposes does not exceed … two thousand acres, and it is not likely any white man would be inclined to settle upon, even if it were not reserved or occupied by Indians.
 (Henley Letter of 12/19/1855)

-Henley’s letters of December 19, 1855 suggest that the reserve was just getting started, just recently approved, yet in the statement of employees at the Klamath Reservation for 1855 (Dec.
+Henley’s letters of December 19, 1855, suggest that the reserve was just getting started, just recently approved, yet the statement of employees at the Klamath Reservation for 1855 (Dec.
 31) suggests that at least one employee was hired by April 25th, Thomas Ricks, to look for the location for the reserve.
 The next employee hired, Stephen Smith, on May 2nd, is tasked to “visit Indians between the Klamath River and Salmon and Cedar Creeks,” presumably to begin talking about removal or to set them on the path to removal to the new reservation.
 On May 9th Thomas Munroe is hired as an interpreter and guide for 7 days.
 On May 27th H.B.
 Dickinson is hired to look for fishing grounds, a task he completes by June 5th.
 The pay for these employees is either a daily rate of from $4-$7, or a monthly amount of from $75 to $180.

 On June 6th T. G. Stanford is hired as “Escort with Special Agent Whipple,” and the permanent employees are not hired until October 1st when 13 employees are detailed as beginning on the same day.
-In this time period it would take about 6 months to prepare the reservation for receiving the tribes and in the meantime the temporary employees would be hired on a trial basis to see how they do in the jobs assigned.
-The permanent positions were fisherman, carpenter, farmer and several general laborer positions, that would continue as they continued to build the necessary facilities of the federal Indian agency.
-It is likely that a good portion of the local tribes around the Klamath River were removed to the Klamath River Reservation (I am using “Klamath River Reservation” to distinguish it from the Klamath Reservation of Oregon) by October 1st.
+In this time period, it would take about 6 months to prepare the reservation for receiving the tribes and in the meantime, the temporary employees would be hired on a trial basis to see how they do in the jobs assigned.
+The permanent positions were fisherman, carpenter, farmer, and several general laborer positions, that would continue as they continued to build the necessary facilities of the federal Indian agency.
+It is likely that a good portion of the local tribes around the Klamath River was removed to the Klamath River Reservation (I am using “Klamath River Reservation” to distinguish it from the Klamath Reservation of Oregon) by October 1st.
 There were more removals in the following years.

 Indian Agent S. G. Whipple is appointed to be the first agent at the reserve.
-Whipple is very detail oriented and sends a daily report for November and December of 1855 of the major occurrences.
+Whipple is very detail-oriented and sends a daily report for November and December of 1855 of the major occurrences.
 The following is a sampling of the daily journal,